-After you’ve studied it for a while, you’ll find that ballroom dancing brings joy and a delightful feeling of being one with the music.
-However, if you’re feeling any discomfort after dancing, take a look at some of the possible causes.
-When you know what to look for, you’ll be able to avoid ballroom dance pain.
+After you’ve studied it for a while, you’ll find that ballroom dancing brings joy and the wonderful feeling of being one with the music.
+However, if you’re feeling any discomfort after dancing, here’s a look at some of the possible causes.
+When you know what to look for, you’ll be better able to avoid ballroom dance pain.

 Ballroom dancing is about two people moving together as one.
 In order to achieve this, good partnership skills are required.
-Both partners need to hold their arms up at a comfortable level.
+That is, both partners need to hold their arms up at a comfortable level.
 This is called the frame and having a good frame makes it easier to dance together.
 Also, a good frame will prevent the partners from hanging on each other.

 Using the shoulders to lift the arms when you create a frame is one reason your shoulders hurt after an evening of dancing.
 To hold a nice frame, the leader and follower must learn to raise the arms from the muscles underneath the arm as opposed to using the shoulders to lift the arms.

-Everyone wants to move in a rhythmical way.
+Everyone wants to move with rhythm.
 In the Rhythm and Latin dances, that means using hip action.
 In order to create Latin motion, you will find yourself using muscles you’ve never used before.
-Inevitably, you’re gonna say, “This is impossible!”
+Inevitably, you’re gonna say, “This can’t be done!”
 I know I did.
-But, guess what, you’ll get the job done and be glad you did.
+But, guess what, you’ll get it done and be proud that you did.
 Do yourself a favor by finding a way to practice between lessons.
 Gradually, the pain will be gone and in its place will be the pleasure.

 Take a look at the hips on these dancers.
 Bachata team demonstration.